angular/angular/aio/content/guide/event-binding.md

 # Event binding

-Event binding allows you to listen for and respond to user actions such as keystrokes, mouse movements, clicks, and touches.
+Event binding lets you listen for and respond to user actions such as keystrokes, mouse movements, clicks, and touches.

 <div class="alert is-helpful">